-You've bought your airline ticket, so your logical next question should be: where am going to be sitting.
-It's important to find this out because let's face it: air travel is the opposite of fun, so scoring yourself a great seat can help ease the stress of flying, especially if you'll be jetting off on a long-haul journey.
+You have bought your airline ticket, so your logical next question should be: Where am I going to be sitting?
+It's important to find this out because getting a great seat can help ease the stress of flying, especially if you'll be on a long journey.

 - Will I be sitting near the bathroom or emergency exit?

 - Does my seat have extra legroom?